ratt-ru/codex-africanus/docs/dft-api.rst

         (u l_s + v m_s + w (n_s - 1))} \cdot B_s

 where :math:`s` labels the source (or pixel) location.
-This can be cast into a matrix equation as follows
+If only a single correlation is present :math:`B = I`, this can be cast into a matrix equation as follows

 .. math::